The following is an overview of the league structure, rules, and policies at Hastings Community Little League.

 Parent duties for each game will be assigned by your team coach or team parent.

 It is MANDATORY that all players of Major, Minor, and Rookie age attend the evaluations for their age division.
-Not attending the evaluation session for their age group may result in the player being de-registered from the league.

 The schedule for the evaluation sessions will be posted on the "Player Evaluations" page on the HCLL website.
 There are no player evaluations for the Blastball and T-Ball divisions.

 Some players may be assigned to play in a lower division based on their skill / ability level and evaluation results.
 This could also be recommended for safety reasons.
 This could include 7 year olds playing in the T-Ball division, 9 year olds playing in the Rookie division and 11 year olds playing in the Minor division.

 Some players may be invited to try out for a higher division from their age group ( 8 year olds in the Minor division and 10 year olds in the Major division) based on their initial evaluation results.
 In order to qualify for the higher division, they must also attend the evaluation session for the older age group and the following criteria will apply: player must have played the previous year in their age division; player must be one of the top players in their age group; there must be available spots in the higher division; must be recommended to play up and invited to try out for the higher division. ...............